cinemaSkrillex/R-Teh/documentation/developper/networking/lag_compensation/lag_compensation.md

 The R-type server uses interpolation and delta times to achieve synchronized movement between the server and clients.

-This ensures smooth and consistent movement across all clients, even in the presence of network latency.
+This ensures smooth and consistent movement across all clients, even in the presence of Network latency.

 ### Interpolation